MichalAFerber/start.mykk.us/README.md

 # start.mykk.us

-The starting place for the web browser experience.
+The starting place on the web!